sez11a/liferay-docs/develop/tutorials/articles/130-web-services/04-liferay-websocket-whiteboard.markdown

         com.liferay:com.liferay.websocket.whiteboard:1.0.0

 3. Define a WebSocket server endpoint as you normally would.
 Note, however, that
-   @product@ doesn’t currently support the annotation-driven approach; only the interface-driven approach is supported.
+   @product@ doesn't currently support the annotation-driven approach; only the interface-driven approach is supported.
 To create a WebSocket server endpoint, register an OSGi Service for `javax.websocket.Endpoint.class` with the following properties:

-    - `org.osgi.htto.websocket.endpoint.path`: the WebSocket’s path (required)
+    - `org.osgi.http.websocket.endpoint.path`: the WebSocket’s path (required)
-    - `org.osgi.htto.websocket.endpoint.decoders`: the WebSocket’s decoders
+    - `org.osgi.http.websocket.endpoint.decoders`: the WebSocket’s decoders
       (optional)
-    - `org.osgi.htto.websocket.endpoint.encoders`: the WebSocket’s encoders
+    - `org.osgi.http.websocket.endpoint.encoders`: the WebSocket’s encoders
       (optional)
-    - `org.osgi.htto.websocket.endpoint.subprotocols`: the WebSocket’s
+    - `org.osgi.http.websocket.endpoint.subprotocols`: the WebSocket’s
       subprotocols (optional)

 For example, the following steps show you how to define a WebSocket endpoint in